runtimeverification/javamop/src/README.md

 2. Build JavaMOP

- From the top level directory of JavaMOP (i.e. the directory this file is in) run the following commands:
+ From the top level directory of JavaMOP (i.e. the parent directory this file is in) run the following commands:

  ```mvn package```